What is a point to point network?

 2. The systems that require point to point connection includes telephone lines, digital cable, mobile phone networks, rink line, fibre optics, and radio signals.
 Whereas, the systems that require multipoint connection include shared networks, organisations, online working, offices etc.

-3. Some of the best examples of a point-to-point connection include Frame Relay, T-carrier, X.25 etc. Whereas, some of the primary examples of a multipoint connection include Ethernet, token ring, Relay, ATM etc.
+3. Some examples of a P2P connection include Frame Relay, T-carrier, X.25.
+Whereas, some examples of a multipoint connection include Ethernet, token ring, Relay, ATM etc.

 Getting a point to point leased line.

 You would also need to consider whether a point to point or a multipoint line would be better.
-If you just need to connect point A to point B, then a point to point should be fine.
+If you need to connect point A to point B, a point to point is a suitable option.
 But if you need to connect multiple sites then it might be better to go for a multipoint line.

 Point-to-Point Leased Line Costs